bluealloy/revm/README.md

 # Project

-structure:
+Structure:
 * crates
     * revm -> main EVM library.
     * revm-primitives -> Primitive data types.
     * revm-interpreter -> Execution loop with instructions
     * revm-precompile -> EVM precompiles
 * bins:
-    * revme: cli binary, used for running state test json
+    * revme: cli binary, used for running state test jsons
-    * revm-test: test binaries with contracts, used mostly to check performance

-Last checked revm requires rust v1.65 or higher for `core::error::Error`
+This project tends to use the newest rust version, so if you're encountering a build error try running `rustup update` first.

 There were some big efforts on optimization of revm:
 * Optimizing interpreter loop: https://github.com/bluealloy/revm/issues/7